Updated May 17, 2023

 How to combine adventure with a camping break on the cheap?
 Take to the wilderness and pitch your tent away from a camp site – in Scotland.
 Wild camping is illegal in England and Wales, but north of the border it’s a-okay so brush off your boots and head for the Highlands!

 Many British cities now offer free walking tours by top quality guides.
-The three-hour tour of Manchester, for example, takes in the Sackville Gardens and the city’s street art and architecture.
-Contact the relevant city’s tourist office details of more free tours.
+This three-hour tour of Manchester, for example, takes in the Sackville Gardens and the city’s street art and architecture.
+Contact the relevant city’s tourist office for details of more free tours.

 Why not get a group of mates together and do something to assist vulnerable people or conserve Britain’s green spaces – while having loads fun in the process?
 You can find a ton of one-day volunteering opportunities all across the UK as well as longer-term positions on the government website.